Outcome-Oriented Predictive Process Monitoring: Review and Benchmark: Benchmark

-We can see in Table \ref{table:avg_results_xgboost} that the single\_agg method achieves the best results in 11 out of 24 datasets.
-It is followed by prefix\_agg, cluster\_agg, and state\_agg, which provide the overall best predictions in 9, 6, and 5 datasets, respectively.
-The last state encodings in general perform worse than their aggregation encoding counterparts.
-A clear exception to that rule is \emph{bpic2011\_4}, where single\_laststate and cluster\_laststate considerably outperforms the other methods.
-The index-based encoding reaches the highest accuracy in only two datasets, \emph{bpic2012\_2} and \emph{traffic}.
-The KNN-based approaches are never among the top methods.
+Concerning the bucketing and encoding methods, we can see in Table \ref{table:avg_results_xgboost} that single\_agg achieves the best AUC in 10 out of 24 datasets (and the best F-score in 9 datasets), followed by prefix\_agg, which is best in 8 datasets (4 in terms of F-score).
+They are followed by cluster\_agg, state\_agg, and prefix\_index, which obtain the best AUC in 6, 5, and 4 datasets, respectively.
+With a few exceptions, which are discussed separately below, the last state encodings in general perform worse than their aggregation encoding counterparts and KNN performs worse that the other bucketing methods.